Please read the following before applying for assistance. At the bottom of this page, you can download an application.

 - DEAS – Division of Elderly and Adult Services

 - DCYF – Division of Children, Youth and Families

 - EBT – Electronic Benefits Transfer

 - TANF – Temporary Assistance to Needy Families

 If you need temporary emergency assistance, you must apply at the Manchester City Welfare Office.
-To apply for emergency assistance, you can download, print, and complete the Application Form found at the bottom of this page, or you can obtain an Application Form at our office.
+To apply for emergency assistance, you can download, print, and complete the Application Form, or you can obtain an Application Form at our office.
 The Application must be fully completed and be signed by all adult household occupants.

 Do not email or fax completed Applications.
 The completed Application must be brought in person to the applicant(s)’ intake interview along with the following:

 - Proof of Identification for all household members, such as picture ID, driver’s license and birth certificate.

 - Social Security numbers for all household members.